Home » About Ed Bernstein

 Ed has been very active in the community especially with reference to diversity and minority and medical issues.
 He has served as an executive board member and is a former presiding chairman of The National Conference (formerly National Conference of Christians and Jews).
 He was a member of the Committed 100 Men, where he has been a mentor to an African-American boy who does not have a father.
 He was a regional board member of the Anti-Defamation League, an organization that fights racism and bigotry worldwide.
 He has served as a board member of Temple Beth Sholom since 1986 and served as its president for three years.
 He has served as a director of the Jewish Federation of Las Vegas and he as an honorary board member of the Catholic Jewish and Christian Student Center at UNLV.
 His activism in working with diversity in our community has resulted in Ed acting as a moderator for an educational forum regarding minority concerns and working as a founder of the Community Coalition to ease community tensions after the L.A. riots.

-He has worked to stop drinking while driving for over ten years with MADD wherein he and Sandy Heverly developed the first Red Ribbon campaign, which become a national prototype as well as the first Home For The Holidays campaign which offered free taxi rides over Christmas and New Year’s to those who had been drinking.
+He has worked for over ten years to put a stop to drinking while driving with MADD, wherein he and Sandy Heverly developed the first Red Ribbon campaign, which become a national prototype as well as the first Home For The Holidays campaign which offered free taxi rides over Christmas and New Year’s to those who had been drinking.
 He has also produced PSAs and was active as a spokesperson for MADD then STOP DUI.

 For several years he has been a Board Member and spokesperson for the Crohns and Colitis Foundation of America and he is the founder of The Edward Bernstein Charitable Foundation and The Bernstein Family Fund for IBD at the Cleveland Clinic.